LaunchCodeEducation/java-web-development/docs/_sources/chapters/setup-intro-data-types/more-data-types.rst.txt

 variable box to where the data is stored.
 Instead of holding the actual ``Cat`` data, ``myCat`` stores *directions* for finding the data in memory.

-When we try to assign ``myCat`` to another variable, as in ``Cat sameCat = myCat``, we do NOT create a second copy of the object or its data.
+When we to assign ``myCat`` to another variable, as in ``Cat sameCat = myCat``, we do NOT create a second copy of the object or its data.
 Instead, we make a second arrow pointing to the same memory location.

 The distinction between object types and primitives is important, if subtle.
 As you continue learning Java, you will see that object types are